Prospects for detecting asteroid-mass primordial black holes in extreme mass-ratio inspirals with continuous gravitational waves: Methodology

 where the brackets indicate the expectation value of the space-time volume.
 One part of this equation is the Euclidean volume of a sphere, since we do not need to consider any cosmological effects for nearby sources.
 The other piece, $T$, is: $T=$max$(\Tobs,\Delta T)$. \(\Delta T\) is the time spent by the binary system in a given frequency range $[f,f+\delta f]$:

 where $\delta f$ is the spacing in frequency at which we evaluate $d(f)$.
-Note that we consider this formulation of $T$ because the source durations tend to greatly exceed the observation time, so we are sensitive, in one particular frequency bin, to multiple sources emitting \gws before and/or during $\Tobs$ \cite{Miller:2021knj,Bhattacharya:2024pmp}.
-Now, the number of binaries detectable at a given frequency is:
+Note that we consider this formulation of $T$ because the source durations tend to greatly exceed the observation time, so we are sensitive, in one particular frequency bin, to multiple sources emitting \gws before and/or during $\Tobs$ \cite{Miller:2021knj,Bhattacharya:2024pmp}. \tcr{$\delta f$ is essentially the spacing in frequency at which the upper limits is computed in a real search, when such upper limits are computed with injections.
+It is not an infinitesimally small quantity, and determines how ``monochromatic'' the upper limit at each frequency is.
+Physically, $\delta f$ contains overlapping \pbh inspirals that are all at the ``same'' frequency (within $\delta f$).
+As we show in \cref{app:deltaf}, it does matter how big or small this quantity is, because in the regime in which the source durations greatly exceed the observation time, we are sensitive, in $\delta f$, to multiple sources emitting \gws.}